 We are the Hyde Family.
 We wanted to do a little good in the world.
 While contemplating what we could do as a family project to teach our children about charity and serving others, we had a very inspired thought.
 We started buying Nativity scenes from artisans in developing countries as a means of helping the artisans generate income in a way that preserved their dignity.
 We thought we might buy a few Nativities, but now we have many.

 Along the way, we started buying extra Nativities from artisans around the world.
 We sold the extras to our interested friends.
-We thought it would be a small project, but the response has been so high that we have sold 8,000 Nativities from hundreds of artisans since 2005.
-Profits are given 100 percent to humanitarian causes and micro-credit projects in Third World countries that benefit the poorest people on the planet.
+We thought it would be a small project, but the response has been so high that we have sold more than 10,000 Nativities from hundreds of artisans since 2005.
+Profits are given 100 percent to humanitarian causes and micro-credit projects in developing countries that benefit children and low-income adults.

 Click the article links to read more about our Nativity project.

 ► A Lesson in Helping Artisans through Trade, not Aid

 ► Salt Lake Tribune article, 11/28/2011

 ► BYU Magazine article, 1/10 (Winter issue)

 ► Economic Self-Reliance Newsletter, 5/09

 ► The Anchor article, 11/21/08